peace literacy: an origin story

-To bridge these gaps, I’ve gathered together a dedicated team of educators to scale up Peace Literacy through new technology, curriculum design, and teacher training.
+To bridge these gaps, I’ve gathered together a dedicated team of educators to scale up Peace Literacy through teacher training, curriculum design, and new technology.

 Our Peace Literacy training and curriculum build on West Point’s world-class leadership training and the disciplined vision of the Civil Rights leaders and close colleagues of Dr. King with whom I studied after I left the military (pictured above).

 Photo credits, left-right: S. Hammond, D. Goldman, and H. Dyckoff.

 Peace Literacy empowers us to protect the survival of our relationships, families, communities, nations, and the world by equipping us with the skills needed to: